-Note 2: New Accounting Policy - Share Based Awards

-Prior to the January 1, 2006 adoption of the Financial Accounting Standards Board ("FASB") Statement No. 123(revised 2004), "Share-Based Payment" ("SFAS 123R"), the Company accounted for stock-based compensation granted to employees and directors under Accounting Principles Board ("APB") Opinion No. 25 "Accounting for Stock Issued to Employees" and related interpretations as permitted by SFAS No. 123 "Accounting for Stock-Based Compensation" ("SFAS 123").
-Accordingly, because the exercise price of the options equaled the fair market value of the underlying shares at the date of grant or as to the 2002 Employee Stock Purchase Plan ("ESPP") is non-compensatory under the provisions of APB Opinion No. 25, no compensation cost was recognized by the Company for stock-based compensation.
-As required by SFAS No. 123, the Company presented certain proforma information for stock-based compensation in the notes to the consolidated financial statements
+Note 2: New Accounting Policy - Share Based Awards Prior to the January 1, 2006 adoption of the Financial Accounting Standards Board ("FASB") Statement No. 123(revised 2004), "Share-Based Payment" ("SFAS 123R"), the Company accounted for stock-based compensation granted to employees and directors under Accounting Principles Board Opinion No. 25 "Accounting for Stock Issued to Employees" ("APB No. 25") and related interpretations as permitted by SFAS No. 123 "Accounting for Stock-Based Compensation" ("SFAS 123").
+Accordingly, because the exercise price of the options equaled the fair market value of the underlying shares at the date of grant and because rights to purchase stock under the 2002 Employee Stock Purchase Plan ("ESPP") were non-compensatory under the provisions of APB No. 25, no compensation cost was recognized by the Company for stock-based compensation.
+As required by SFAS No. 123, the Company presented certain proforma information for stock-based compensation in the notes to the consolidated financial statements.

 Effective January 1, 2006, the Company adopted the fair value recognition provisions of SFAS 123R, using the modified-prospective transition method.
 Under this transition method, stock-based compensation cost was recognized in the consolidated financial statements for all share based payments after January 1, 2006.
-These include stock options, and the ESPP, since the related purchase discounts for the ESPP exceeded the amount allowed under SFAS 123R for non-compensatory treatment.
+These include stock options, and rights to purchase stock under the ESPP, because the related purchase discounts for the ESPP exceeded the amount allowed under SFAS 123R for non-compensatory treatment.
 Compensation cost recognized includes the estimated expense for the portion of the vesting period after January 1, 2006 for share based payments prior to, but not vested as of January 1, 2006, based on the grant date fair value estimated in accordance with the original provisions of SFAS 123.
 Results for prior periods have not been restated, as provided for under the modified-prospective method.
-Shares to be issued to satisfy future share option exercises and share purchases from the ESPP will be issued either from new common stock grants from previously authorized shares or from treasury shares.
-While the company does not currently have any treasury shares, the Company has purchased shares on the open market in the past.
+Shares to be issued to satisfy future stock option exercises and stock purchase rights under the ESPP will be issued either from authorized but unissued shares or from treasury shares.

-Total stock-based compensation cost recognized in the three months ended March 31, 2006 was \$0.1 million for stock options and the ESPP.
-The effect of adoption SFAS 123R on the Company's basic and diluted earning per share was less than \$.01 per share.
+Total stock-based compensation cost recognized in the three and nine months ended September 30, 2006 was \$0.1 million and \$0.3 million, respectively, for stock options and the ESPP.
+The effect of the adoption SFAS 123R on the Company's basic and diluted earning per share was \$.01 and \$.02 per share for the three and nine months ended September 30, 2006, respectively.
 Prior to the adoption of SFAS 123R, the Company presented all tax benefits resulting from the exercise of stock options as operating cash inflows in the consolidated statements of cash flows, in accordance with the provisions of the Emerging Issues Task Force ("EITF") Issue No. 00-15, "Classification in the Statement of Cash Flows of the Income Tax Benefit Received by a Company upon Exercise of a Nonqualified Employee Stock Option."
-In the Company's case, all tax benefits received were the tax benefits of tax deductions in excess of stock compensation cost recognized because no stock compensation cost was recognized under APB Opinion No. 25.
+In the Company's case, all tax benefits received were tax benefits of tax deductions in excess of stock compensation cost recognized because no stock compensation cost was recognized under APB No. 25.
 SFAS 123R requires the benefits of tax deductions in excess of the compensation cost recognized for those options to be classified as financing cash inflows rather than operating cash inflows, on a prospective basis.
 This amount is shown as "tax benefits from exercise of stock options" on the consolidated statement of cash flows.
-Other than this classification change, the effect of adopting SFAS 123R had no effect on the Company's Condensed Consolidation Statement of Cash Flows.
+Other than this classification change, the effect of adopting SFAS 123R had no effect on the Company's Condensed Consolidated Statement of Cash Flows.